With so many “fad” diets around it can be confusing to work out which is the best method of weight loss for you.

 Do cardiovascular exercise 3 times a week for at least 30 minutes and add in 2 sessions of resistance training with weights or resistance bands.

-Take the opportunity where you can to be active – take the stairs, walk home instead of getting the bus, or get off a stop or two earlier, or try doing star jumps whilst waiting for the kettle to boil!
+Take the opportunity whenever you can to be active - take the stairs, walk home instead of getting the bus, or get off a stop or two earlier, or try doing star jumps whilst waiting for the kettle to boil!

 This doesn’t need to be the end of the article!